annedh93/New-Black-Holacracy/Roles/High-Tech Core Circle/Office_Network_Officer.md

-# Role: Office Network Officer
+# Office Network Officer

+## Purpose

-# Purpose: Making sure that everyone in the office can rely on a stable network connection
+Making sure that everyone in the office can rely on a stable network connection

+## Accountabilities

-# Accountabilities: ['Resolving problems with internet connection', 'Setting up connection if needed']
+* Resolving problems with internet connection

-# People: []
+* Setting up connection if needed

+## People